-Types of credit used – refers to the types of "mixed" credit reflected on your report and includes things like car loans, mortgages, credit cards, etc.
+Types of credit used – refers to the types of "mixed" credit reflected on your report and includes things like car loans, credit cards, student loans, mortgages, etc.

 There are three major credit bureaus – Equifax, Experian, and TransUnion.
 All three bureaus maintain credit scores on borrowers; however, there may be some variation in the calculation of the credit score as well as the information shown on the report because not all creditors report to each bureau.

 The Benefits of Good Credit

 Good credit means you’re more likely to get approved when you apply for credit.
 Additional benefits may include: